Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

-And this is where you get the most out of your dollar if you want all of the features you have learned.
-The lowest priced model in this category is the A8 Serenity which comes with a free Biomist bidet cleaner.
+And the premier class is where you get the most out of your dollar if you want all of the features you have learned.
+The lowest-priced model in this category is the A8 Serenity which comes with a free Biomist bidet cleaner.

 Again, a reminder here.
 Not all models in this class have all the features mentioned above.
 So pick the model that best meets your requirement and budget.
-But there are only 5 models here, so you should be able to narrow down to the right bidet seat in no time.
+But there are only 6 models here, so you should be able to narrow down to the right bidet seat with ease.

-Here are all the 5 premier Bio Bidet seat models with its respective features.
+Here are all the 6 premier Bio Bidet seat models with their respective features.

-The luxury class offers a wider range of electric bidet seats and are compatible with most other prominent brands in the marketplace.
+The Luxury Class offers a wider range of electric bidet seats.
+It is compatible with most other prominent brands in the marketplace.
 And some models share the same signature features seen on the premier models, like the patented 3-in-1 nozzle system and the Vortex wash or other enema wash function.

-A total of 9 bidet seats are in this category.
-And out of which, 3 are from USPA, a European branch of the Korean conglomerate IS Dongseo, which produces the USPA-6800U, USPA-6800, and UB-4800 DIVINE (or USPA 4800).
+A total of 11 bidet seats are in this category.
+Three are from USPA, a European branch of the Korean conglomerate IS Dongseo, which produces the USPA-6800U, USPA-6800, and UB-4800 DIVINE (or USPA 4800).